solliancenet/tech-immersion-data-ai/day1-exp3/README.md

     ![Overview is highlighted on the left-hand menu for App Service](media/app-service-overview-menu-item.png "Overview menu item")

 9. On the overview blade, click the **URL** of your App service to launch the website.
+This will open the URL in a browser window.

     ![The App service URL is highlighted.](media/app-service-url.png "App service URL")